Python-GIS-book/site/source/part1/chapter-02/md/00-python-basics.md

 print(my_text)
 ```

 As you can see, using string formatting it is possible to insert a number within the body of text without needing first to convert the data type to string.
 This is because the f-string functionality kindly does that operation for us in the background without us needing to worry about it (handy!).
 F-strings are intuitive to use, hence, it is the most recommended approach for doing string manipulation nowadays in Python.
-Just remember add the letter `f` before your string template!
+Just remember to add the letter `f` before your string template!

+- ADD AN ILLUSTRATION ABOUT HOW THIS WORKS?
+- ADD HERE A SHORT EXAMPLE OF HOW TO FORMAT DECIMALS.
+ADD E.G. A TEMPERATURE TO THE TEMPLATE.

+### Older approaches for string formatting

 There are also a couple of other approaches that can be used to achieve the same result as above.
 These older approaches preceded the f-string which was introduced in Python version 3.6.
 The first one is `.format()` method that is placed after the quotes, like this: